stan-dev/pystan2/doc/installation_beginner.rst

 and comes with many of the data analytics packages and dependencies pre-installed.

-Don't worry about Anaconda ruining your current Python installation, can can be easily uninstalled (described below).
+Don't worry about Anaconda ruining your current Python installation, it can be easily uninstalled (described below).

 Anaconda is not a requirement